COVID-19 vaccine misinformation and hesitancy: Blood clots

 Videos posted to Facebook and Instagram have claimed without evidence that 62 percent of people given an mRNA vaccine develop blood clots, and that Pfizer's COVID-19 vaccine causes blood to clot "in a minute or two".
 Studies have found possible causal links between the AstraZeneca and Janssen COVID-19 vaccines and a rare clotting disorder known as thrombosis with thrombocytopenia syndrome (TTS), but the risk is low for most people, with 47 confirmed reports of the condition out of more than 15 million recipients of the Janssen vaccine in the United States as of October 2021.
 A 2021 study published in the British Medical Journal suggested that SARS-CoV-2 infection is approximately 200 times more likely to cause blood clots in patients than the AstraZeneca vaccine.
+Other population-level studies have demonstrated similar, that the risk of blood clots from COVID-19 is higher than from vaccines.

 Cancer

 The website Natural News has published claims that mRNA vaccines for COVID-19 can cause cancer by inactivating tumor-suppressing proteins.
 This claim was based on a misrepresentation of a 2018 study at Memorial Sloan Kettering Cancer Center (MSKCC), which did not involve the mRNA used in vaccines.
 The study found that transcription errors in certain mRNA molecules could disrupt production of tumor-suppressing proteins.
 However, mRNA used in vaccines is made artificially, and poses no risk of transcription errors once made.

 A retracted Japanese study titled "Increased Age-Adjusted Cancer Mortality After the Third mRNA-Lipid Nanoparticle Vaccine Dose During the COVID-19 Pandemic in Japan" was used to claim that COVID-19 vaccine recipients were more likely to develop various cancers, although the authors themselves admitted that their results were not clinically verified.
 The study does not present data breaking down cancer deaths by vaccination status, nor does it show that it increases after vaccination, or that it is higher in vaccinated compared to unvaccinated individuals of the same age or comorbidity status, nor does it provide any epidemiological evidence that vaccines increased the risk of cancer.

+In 2025, American cardiologist Peter A. McCullough co-authored a withdrawn preprint titled "Synthetic mRNA Vaccines and Transcriptomic Dysregulation: Evidence from New-Onset Adverse Events and Cancers Post-Vaccination", in which he argued for an unsubstantiated connection between COVID-19 vaccination and cancer, and that was also heavily criticized for its methodological errors.
+A similar South Korean study titled “1-year risks of cancers associated with COVID-19 vaccination: a large population-based cohort study in South Korea" was also used to claim that COVID-19 vaccine recipients were more likely to develop various cancers, although researchers themselves emphasised that their conclusions only showed an "epidemiological association", not a causal relationship.
+Several hypothesis have been proposed to explain the increase of early-onset cancers worldwide, such as obesity, an overabundance of microplastics in human bodies, certain bacterial infections or just improved diagnostic methods.